Signare: Social mobility

 The social status of signares also allowed for greater social mobility in Gorée than in other parts of Africa.
-Though there is limited documentation on the origins of most of the signares, it seems likely that at this time the people of Gorée were divided into several social classes: the jambor or freeborn; the jam or people of slave descent; the tega and ugaor blacksmiths and leatherworkers and griots or storytellers.
+Though there is limited documentation on the origins of most of the signares, it seems likely that at this time the people of Gorée were divided into several social classes: the jambor or freeborn; the jam or people of slave descent; the tega and uga or blacksmiths and leatherworkers and griots or storytellers.

 Many signares were of the jam or griot class, and were often married by European men because they were considered especially beautiful.
 The signares' beauty was deemed by some to be superior to European women.
 Reverend John Lindsay was a chaplain on one of the British vessels that captured Gorée in 1758 and a subsequent visitor to Saint Louis.
 In a written account, he said that the Wolof women "far surpass the Europeans in every respect", and he compared their "loose, light, easy robe" to the what the "female Grecian statues attired".

 Once married to European men, women helped them handle many of their trading affairs and transactions, and gained economic and social stature in the community themselves.
 In this way, women of lower social status could gain power in the community and become important traders through their marital status.

 Nevertheless, there was some opposition to the privileges that the signares enjoyed.
 For example, the French botanist Michel Anderson said that the treatment of the African women was unfair as often they were in better positions than lower-class French men.
 However, he argued that this unfair special treatment of the signares was only natural because there were no female European settlers for the European men to marry, and men in hot climates find it harder to resist a woman's charms, especially the signares, who he said were “a sex as dangerous as it is attractive".